dariobauer/graph-onedrive/README.md

 The package currently requires Python 3.7 or greater.

-Install and update using [pip](https://pip.pypa.io/en/stable/getting-started/) which will use the releases hosted on [PyPI][releases].
+Install and update using [pip](https://pip.pypa.io/en/stable/getting-started/) which will use the releases hosted on [PyPI][pypi].
 Further options in the docs.

 ```console
 pip install graph-onedrive